 Consider offering your workers daycare vouchers to help subsidize the cost of childcare.
 These vouchers should be provided in addition to employees’ regular compensation, rather than taking it out of their paychecks, which can be seen as a penalty for being a parent.
 You also should consider offering hourly workers emergency childcare for days when their normal child supervision plan has fallen through.

 Flexible schedules are imperative to supporting and retaining working parents.

-Some parents may need to come in late one day to take their child to the doctor and another may need to leave early to go to their child’s piano recital.
-Some employees may need to switch shifts with one another to tend to all of their parental duties.
+Some parents may need to come in late one day because of a child’s doctor’s appointment, and another may need to leave early to go to their child’s piano recital.
+Some employees may need to switch shifts with one another to tend to their parental duties.

 When it comes to attracting working parents, hourly employers need to prioritize offering great healthcare plans.
 Companies need to make sure that healthcare costs for plan dependents are not astronomical as working parents need a sustainable way to pay for their child’s care.
 Moreover, hourly employers should also consider offering health care to part-time employees, something Starbucks has become quite renowned for.
 Making healthcare more affordable and accessible at your organization will not only benefit working parents but also positively impact all of your employees!

-What’s more, only 8% of workers in the lowest wage quartile tend to have access to this type of benefit.
+What’s more, only 8% of workers in the lowest wage quartile have access to this type of benefit.
 This means that those who would be most significantly impacted by missing a few paychecks are the ones least likely to receive the benefit.
-You can help even the playing field by offering this benefit to your hourly employees.
+You can help even the playing field and assuage the fear of missing paychecks by offering this benefit to your hourly employees.

 Getting back to work after having a child is no easy feat!
-Hourly employers should consider offering return-to-work programs, like Amazon’s Ramp Back program, to help bring new parents back into the workforce.
-Return-to-work programs typically give new parents flexible and reduced work schedules to allow them to slowly ease back into the pace of full-time employment.
+Employers of hourly workers should consider offering return-to-work programs, like Amazon’s Ramp Back program, to help new parents comfortably re-enter the workforce.